couchbaselabs/observability/microlith/dynamic/prometheus/couchbase/README.md

-Update the `targets.json` file with any additional targets to scrape dynamically, it's re-read every 5 minutes currently.
+Update the `targets.json` file with any additional targets to scrape dynamically, it's re-read every 30 seconds currently.

 See: https://prometheus.io/docs/guides/file-sd/